 An Interesting Challenge

 You cannot invade the mainland United States.
-There would be a rifle behind every blade of grass. - Admiral Isoroku Yamamoto (Imperial Japanese Navy)
+There would be a rifle behind every blade of grass. - Attributed to Admiral Isoroku Yamamoto (Imperial Japanese Navy)

 A good shot must necessarily be a good man since the essence of good marksmanship is self-control and self-control is the essential quality of a good man. - Theodore Roosevelt